githubnemo/CompileDaemon/README.md

 ### Too many open files

 If you get an error for too many open files, you might wish to exclude your .git, .hg, or similar VCS directories using `-exclude-dir=…`.
 This is common on OS X and BSD platforms where each watched file consumes a file descriptor.

+If you still have too many open files, then you need to raise your process's file limit using the `ulimit` command.
+Something like `ulimit -n 1024` will probably take care of it.
+There is also a sysctl based limit which you may reach and need to adjust.

 ## Project Details